Big data: the customer – no longer an unfamiliar being

 Companies nowadays need a much broader and more exact database in order to address customers successfully across all sales and communications channels.
 Big data is becoming a key competitive advantage.

-According to experts, anyone who wants to understand the customer journey but without investing in big data will lose.
+According to experts, anyone who wants to understand the customer journey without investing in big data will lose.

 Retailers, the advertising industry and manufacturers have been plagued for years by the challenge of “the customer – an unfamiliar being”.
 However, digitization and the resulting “customer journey” mean that the customer relationship is now even more complex.
 Are the potential purchasers receptive to e-mail newsletters, do they use Facebook, do they use their smartphone to make purchases?
 Finding the right moment for the right message, plus selecting the right platform, is more than difficult.
 The “journey” that a customer embarks on until they eventually make a final purchase decision is more diverse than ever before.
 The use of classic electronic customer relationship management (CRM) is totally inadequate when it comes to exploring the customer’s journey routes.
 This is now an established fact.

-Companies need a much broader, denser and more exact database in order to address customers successfully across all sales and communications channels.
+Companies need a more exact database in order to address customers successfully across all sales and communications channels.
 According to a recent study carried out by the U.S. market researcher Kantar Millward Brown, 55 percent of marketing decision-makers admit that their company is not entirely familiar with the consumer journey of its own target group.
 At the same time, half of those questioned said that their own marketing measures were not the right ones.
 The market researchers concluded that increasingly complex consumer behavior is unsettling marketing decision-makers.
 As they pointed out, anyone who does not know the relevant contact points of their customers will not be able to establish a relationship to them.

 The most obvious solution of all: big data